tilleul/apple2/tools/6502_assembler/README.md

-# 6502 SpASM (6502 Spreadsheet Assembler) v1.1.2
+# 6502 SpASM (6502 Spreadsheet Assembler and Linker) v1.2.0
 ![!test](6502_assembler.png)

-This is a proof-of-concept 6502 assembler in a spreadsheet (works with Excel, Libre Office, etc.)
+This is a ~~proof-of-concept~~ full-featyres 6502 assembler with linker in a spreadsheet (works with Excel, Libre Office, etc.).
+If you're using Libre Office, you need Libre Office v7.1.x or later if you want to use the linker.

 The XLSX file is the latest release.
 Instructions included in the spreadsheet.